 Your target demographic speaks a certain way — whether it’s 15-year-old snowboarding enthusiasts or 30-year-old city dwellers who work in media.
 Each member of those audiences has commonalities that you can use to your advantage.
 You can talk to them in a way that’s familiar and deliver content that meets them where they’re at.

 For example, if you’re writing content for 15-year-old snowboarding enthusiasts, you might be tempted to insert demographic-specific words you find online like “gnar” and “pow”.
-But doing a simple Google search is a good way to end up sounding like an uncool step-dad.
+But doing a simple Google search is a good way to end up sounding like an uncool stepdad.
 Focus on sounding familiar, but authentic.
 Be fully aware of the snowboarders’ world and craft a voice that appeals to their adventurous and carefree tendencies.
-When a brand talks to their audience at their level, customers are far more likely to buy.
+When a brand talks to its audience at its level, customers are far more likely to buy.

 3. To Make Your Audience Feel Something